 Will my favourite venues and programming be at the new site?

 Moving site will give us a fantastic opportunity to reimagine our programming in line with our artistic vision.
 We’ve listened to your feedback and we’re working with our volunteer teams to create a great festival for 2014 in a brilliant new location which includes sweeping lawns, open spaces, avenues of trees, lakes and woodland.
 We’ll be planning a programme for all ages with some of your old favourite venues, as well as creating some exciting brand new ones.
 We’ll keep you posted as plans develop.

 How do I get a stand in G-Source?

-Applications to exhibit in G-Source are now open, and will close on 9 May 2014.
+Applications to exhibit in G-Source are now closed.

 Will I be able to volunteer at the 2014 festival?

 Yes, we will still need volunteers to make the festival happen.
 Volunteering opportunities are now available »